tiberiuion/training-php/diving-into-php/notes.md

 ## A PHP file
 Learned: PHP code inside an HTML file need to be delimited by an opening and closing tags.
 If the file contains only PHP code, the closing tag can be ommitted.

+## Hello world
+Learned: phpinfo() is a useful function that prints out a lot of info about PHP.

+I have set up phpinfo.php in this folder.